 Standard life insurance policies can quickly get very expensive once you’re over the age of 50.
 Monthly premiums will increase significantly the older you get and there are likely to be specific conditions that you need to meet in order to get the cover you need.

-This is where over-50s life insurance will work much better for you.
-It is likely that you need very different things out of your life insurance than when you were younger.
+Dedicated life insurance policies for over-50s can help here.
+By the time you've hit 50, what you require from a life insurance policy will (generally) be different to what you needed a decade or more ago.
 If you no longer have children who are dependent on you and you aren’t paying off any debts, then it is unlikely that you will be looking for the same thing.
 Over-50s life insurance offers you options that are tailored specifically for your age bracket.

 What is different about over-50s life insurance?